Agenta-AI/agenta/README.md

 ### **The developer-first open source LLMOps platform.**

-Building LLM-powered apps is currently very frustrating.
-It involves a significant amount of prompt engineering and a lots of parameters to tune and countless iterations.
+Building production-ready LLM-powered applications is currently very difficult.
+It involves countless iterations of prompt engineering, parameter tuning, and architectures.

-Agenta Lab streamling this process, it provides you with the tool to quickly 🔄 **iterate**, 🧪 **experiment**, and ⚖️ **evaluate** your LLM apps.
+Agenta provides you with the tools to quickly 🔄 **iterate**, 🧪 **experiment**, and ⚖️ **evaluate** your LLM apps.
 All without imposing any restrictions on your choice of framework, library, or model.

-## How Agenta Lab works:
+## How Agenta works:
 <details closed><summary>Write your LLM-powered application as you would normally do.
-Feel free to use any framework, library, or model (langchain, llma_index, GPT-3, or open-source models).</summary>
+Feel free to use any framework, library, or model (langchain or llma_index, GPT-4 or Falcon).</summary>
 <br/>

 _Example simple application that generates baby names_